All That Yarn - More Yarn Stories

 When a regular, inexpensive yarn is in the two dollar or under range, it is hard not to run out and jump on such a great price.
 We didn’t go to the early Friday opening, but went around 12 noon and so we didn’t run into a big batch of people.
 But there was plenty left for us to dig through in the bins.

-There were three types of yarn on sale this year at Wal-Mart: Red Heart’s With Love, Lion Brand’s Hometown USA, and Bernat’s Baby Blanket.
+There were three types of yarn on sale that year at Wal-Mart: Red Heart’s With Love, Lion Brand’s Hometown USA, and Bernat’s Baby Blanket.
 The color choices were not as numerous as on the shelves, but they did have a lot of yarn choices available in their cardboard bins.

 It was stacked with 3 bins on each side of the aisle.
 My sister had to dig deep into the bins to reach some of the colors.
 She ended up with a paper cut from a label, and said that she hoped there were no white ones in there that might have gotten stained with her blood.